Contact Lens Handling & Maintenance Videos:

 Contact Lens Hygeine

 Following the correct hygiene procedures is crucial to successful and safe contact lens wear.
 Comfort and performance will be affected if you extend the life of your lenses beyond the recommended replacement interval or if they are not cleaned and disinfected with the correct solutions.
 Wearing dirty or damaged lenses can put your eye health at risk.
+If you are in doubt about which solutions to use with your lenses then ask your eye care practitioner.

+To minimise the risk of infection, the solution and lens case should be changed every month.
 Make sure you empty the lens case of solution after each use, clean and air-dry it, then replace with fresh solution each time the lenses need to be stored.

 Types of Contact Lens Solutions